animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 [ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html),
 or specifically (and recommended) by using a "custom" GemFire [PdxSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxSerializer.html).
-If you use Spring Data for GemFire's Repository extension, you might even want to consider using Spring Data for GemFire's [MappingPdxSerializer](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses an entity's mapping metadata to determine data from the application domain object that is serialized to the PDX instance.
+If you use Spring Data for VMware GemFire's Repository extension, you might even want to consider using Spring Data for VMware GemFire's [MappingPdxSerializer](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses an entity's mapping metadata to determine data from the application domain object that is serialized to the PDX instance.